-- Take responsibility for their child's behaviour and attendance. - Support the school's core beliefs on positive behaviour management and encourage their children to follow the school's Code of Conduct - Support the school in carrying out sanctions and celebrating success. - Communicate with the school when concerns arise. - Attend meetings (if necessary) to discuss their child's behaviour and engage with behaviour plans to support improvements.
+- Take responsibility for their child's behaviour and attendance. - Support the school's core beliefs on positive behaviour management and encourage their children to follow the school's Code of Conduct and Expectations. - Support the school in carrying out sanctions and celebrating success. - Communicate with the school when concerns arise. - Attend meetings (if necessary) to discuss their child's behaviour and engage with positive support plans to support improvements. - Take part in the life of the school and its culture.